MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/search.md

 }
 ```

+## Continuation Tokens
+The `ContinuationToken` field that is returned from a search response can be passed into a search request to paginate through multiple counts of results.

 ## Display Properties

 Searches, filters, and orderings can be also done on specific `DisplayProperties` fields that are configured for custom search.
 Titles can configure their custom search and filter properties in the [*Display Properties Mappings* setting](/gaming/playfab/features/commerce/ugc/settings#display-properties) in Game Manager.